emmacadavra/ci-portfolio1-spc/README.md

 * The ‘Playfair Display’ font was chosen to match the Sheffield Philharmonic Chorus logo, seen in the logo in the ‘Join Us’ sections of the site.
 * Roboto Slab was chosen as the font for the majority of the body of the site as it maintains readability whilst appearing sophisticated.
 * Roboto Serif was chosen for the opening paragraph due to it being better suited to italic styling than Roboto Slab.
-* All fonts were sourced from Google fonts, as stated in the credits.
+* All fonts were sourced from Google Fonts, as stated in the credits.

 ## **Current Website Features**
 ### **Header**